-&lt;sup>6 To be in compliance with the Freedom of Information and Protection of Privacy Act (FOIPPA);
+&lt;sup>4 To be in compliance with the Freedom of Information and Protection of Privacy Act (FOIPPA);

-- 5. If an auto-injector has been administered, the student must be transported to a hospital (the effects of the auto-injector may not last, and the student may have another anaphylactic reaction). - 6.
+- 1. Administer the student's auto-injector (single dose, single-use) at the first sign of a reaction.
+The use of epinephrine for a potentially life-threatening allergic reaction will not harm a normally healthy child, if epinephrine was not required.
+Note time of administration. - 2.
+Call emergency medical care (911 where available) - 3.
+Contact the child's parent/guardian - 4.
+A second auto-injector may be administered within 10 to 15 minutes or sooner, after the first dose is given IF symptoms have not improved (i.e. the reaction is continuing, getting worse, or has recurred). - 5.
+If an auto-injector has been administered, the student must be transported to a hospital (the effects of the auto-injector may not last, and the student may have another anaphylactic reaction). - 6.
 One person stays with the child at all times. - 7.
 One person goes for help or calls for help.